 Related: Google Chromecast (2nd Gen) review

-According to 9to5Google, the Chromecast 2020 (codename ‘Sabrina’) will be based on Android TV OS.
-That brings with it access to Netflix, Disney+, YouTube and Spotify to name a few.
+We know for sure that the new Chromecast 2020 will feature a new UI called Google TV that’s apparently based on Android 10.
+This brings access to the large number of apps on the Play Store including Netflix, Disney+, YouTube and Spotify to name a few.

-Google Nest services lokk to have been integrated in a similar manner to how they are in Assistant smart displays, with Nest notifications popping up live on screen.
-Other clips show the new Google Assistant and YouTube TV integrations in action.
+Reports ahead of the official announcement have also said that Google Nest services have been integrated, with notifications popping up live on screen.
+Other pre-release clips showed the new Google Assistant and YouTube TV integrations in action.